White House Fellows: The President's Commission on White House Fellowships

-The Presidents Commission on White House Fellowships (PCWHF) consists of the program office (the Director, staff, and White House Fellows) and the commission (the commissioners and their chairperson).
+The President's Commission on White House Fellowships (PCWHF) consists of the program office (the director, staff, and White House Fellows) and the commission (the commissioners and their chairperson).
 The White House Fellows program is a subunit of the White House Office and is located on the 18 acres of the White House grounds.
-The Director of the PCWHF is appointed by the President, serves as the Designated Federal Officer for the commission, and is supported by a team of staff members.
-The Director is responsible for administering all aspects of the program.
-The Commission meets twice a year and reports to the President of the United States through the Executive Office of the President.
-The commission's responsibility is to recommend candidates to the President for selection as White House Fellows.
-The commissioners help recruit a diverse group of applicants, screen the applicants, and makes recommendations to the President.
+The director of the PCWHF is appointed by the president, serves as the designated federal officer for the commission, and is supported by a team of staff members.
+The director is responsible for administering all aspects of the program.
+The commission meets twice a year and reports to the president of the United States through the Executive Office of the President.
+The commission's responsibility is to recommend candidates to the president for selection as White House fellows.
+The commissioners help recruit a diverse group of applicants, screen the applicants, and makes recommendations to the president.